-In the harsh, semi-arid lands of North-eastern Kenya lives indigenous nomadic pastoralists.
+In the harsh, semi-arid lands of North-eastern Kenya live indigenous nomadic pastoralists.
 Often seen migrating with their livestock of camels and cows, the Rendille tribe presently inhabits an area between the Marsabit hills and Lake Turkana.
 Once, they all lived in Ethiopia, but due to resource and land conflicts with other tribes in the area, they moved south into Kenya.

 What greeted them on their arrival though is a rough, desert environment with unfavorable conditions that made life even tougher.
 On the bright side, the British colonists who then ruled Kenya found the area too unfavorable for living and therefore did not proceed to conquer the northern lands.
 And so, the Rendille people continue to live in relative isolation.

 The Rendille Tribe Way of Life

 Originally the Rendille tribe depended and lived off of camels, an animal very suited to the dry plains of Kenya.
 The milk and meat provided by camels made them essential for these people’s existence.
 Camels are also their main mode of transport as the Rendille people migrate from one place to another during certain times of the year.
 In an unforgiving desert where a diet of plants is difficult to come by due to unavailability the Rendille also also keep cattle, sheep, donkeys, and camels and survive off of a protein-rich diet.

 Their villages are made of around two dozen houses, known as “mayattas,” which house about 120 tribes people.
 Their homes are semi-spherical huts made of branches and covered with leather hide and interesting it’s the women that are in charge of packing and rebuilding the houses.
 The men take care of the livestock and serve as warriors and the older age groups act as the leaders of the community.